-Ore is processed into gold-silver doré bars through a Merrill-Crowe processing facility with capacity of 3,000 tpd and recoveries have averaged 90% during 2017.
+Ore is processed into gold-silver doré bars through a Merrill-Crowe processing facility with capacity of 3,000 tpd and recoveries have averaged 91% for silver and 95% for gold during 2019.
 Excess capacity at the mill is being used to reprocess ore from the heap leach pads.
-Production during the first three quarters of 2017 totalled 1,697,124 ounces of silver and 35,206 ounces of gold.
+Production during 2019 totaled 2,435,604 ounces of silver and 45,119 ounces of gold.

 The Proven and Probable Mineral Reserves as of December 2019 were 3.62 Mt at 83.0 g/t silver and 1.22 g/t gold for contained ounces of 21.5 Mozs of silver equivalent.
 Santa Elena has Measured and Indicated Mineral Resources (excluding Ermitano) of 3.73 Mt at 104.6 g/t silver and 1.5 g/t gold for 27.4 Mozs of silver equivalent (105-115 g/t AgEq cut-off for underground ore and 75 g/t AgEq cut-off for leach pad ore).
 Resources are inclusive of reserves.

 Liquid Natural Gas generators were successfully installed at Santa Elena’s new LNG power facility during the last quarter of 2020.